Kenya national cricket team: Loss of ODI status: 2014–2023

 Pushkar Sharma made his debut for the national cricket team of Kenya in the 2020s.

 Kenya lost their ODI status after 18 years when they finished outside the top 4 in the 2014 Cricket World Cup Qualifier also failing to qualify for the 2015 Cricket World Cup.

 Further failures in the World Cricket League, including a defeat to the USA, meant that Kenya couldn't regain their ODI status while being subsequently relegated to the new Challenge League.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 cricket matches played between Kenya and other ICC members since 1 January 2019 have been full T20I matches.

 Recent developments

-The Kenyan cricket team reached the final stage of the Africa Qualifier for the 2024 ICC Men's T20 World Cup but narrowly missed out on qualification.
+The Kenyan cricket team reached the final stage of the Africa Qualifier for the 2024 Men's T20 World Cup but narrowly missed out on qualification.
 In an effort to strengthen their performance and strategy, Cricket Kenya appointed former Indian cricketer Dodda Ganesh as the new head coach, bringing in his extensive experience to guide the team in future competitions.

-From October 19 to 24, 2024, Cricket Kenya hosted the ICC Men's T20 World Cup Africa Sub-Regional Qualifier B in Nairobi.
-The tournament featured five African teams—Mozambique, Rwanda, Gambia, Zimbabwe, and Seychelles—who joined Kenya in this crucial pathway event.
-This qualifier served as a stepping stone for teams vying for a spot in the 2026 ICC Men’s T20 World Cup, set to take place in India and Sri Lanka.
+From October 19 to 24, 2024, Cricket Kenya hosted the T20 World Cup Africa Sub-Regional Qualifier B in Nairobi.
+Kenya delivered a strong performance throughout the Sub-Regional Qualifier, securing victories that saw them advance alongside Zimbabwe to the regional final.
+The qualification brought them one step closer to securing a place in the 2026 Men's T20 World Cup.
+However, Kenya once again failed to progress from the regional final.

-Kenya showcased a strong performance throughout the Sub-Regional Qualifier B, securing victories that allowed them to advance alongside Zimbabwe to the next stage.
-Both teams earned places in the Regional Qualifier, bringing them closer to their goal of competing on the global stage in 2026.

-As of April 2025, the Kenya Under-19 cricket team is participating in the ICC U19 Men's Cricket World Cup Africa Qualifier, aiming for a spot in the 2026 ICC U19 Cricket World Cup.
-The tournament features several African nations competing for the sole qualification spot.

-In their recent matches, Kenya showcased a mix of performances.
-They secured a dominant victory against Uganda, bowling them out for just 69 runs, thanks to a formidable pace attack led by Neel Doshi and Antony Ndungu.
-However, their batting lineup faltered against Tanzania, managing only 60 runs in response to a modest target of 115, putting their qualification hopes in jeopardy.